vanheeringen-lab/gimmemotifs/docs/installation.rst

     $ conda config --add channels conda-forge
     $ conda config --add channels bioconda

-Normally you would be able to install GimmeMotifs with one command.
+You can install GimmeMotifs with one command.
 In the current environment:

 ::